O'Neill dynasty: O'Neill descendants in France, Spain, and Portugal

-His son Conn (Constantine) O'Neill was an officer who spent his life in exile in France and married to Cecilia O'Hanlon.
-Their eldest son, João O'Neill (Shane O'Neill), was born in Richhill Village in the parish of Kilmore, Tyrone, and died in Santos o Velho, Lisbon, on 21 January 1788.
-He left France with his brothers and established their noble line permanently under in the Kingdom of Portugal.
-He was the titular head of the Clanaboy O'Neill dynasty, whose family have been in Portugal ever since.
-The current head of the Clanaboy O'Neill dynasty, a descendant of João, is Hugo Ricciardi O'Neill, the son of Jorge Maria O'Neill, of Portugal.

-In 1896 Jorge O'Neill of Portugal submitted his genealogy to the Somerset Herald in London.
+In 1896 Jorge O'Neill of Portugal, paternal nephew of the 1st Viscount of Santa Mónica, submitted his genealogy to the Somerset Herald in London.
 Five years later, Sir Henry Farnham Burke, KCVO, CB, FSA, Somerset Herald stated in 1900 that "the only Pedigree at present on record in either of the Offices of Arms showing a lineal male descent from the House of O'Neill, Monarchs of Ireland, Kings of Ulster, and Princes of Tyrone and Claneboy, is the one registered in the fifty-ninth year of the Reign of Our Sovereign Lady Victoria, in favor of His Excellency Jorge O'Neill of Lisbon".
 He then recognized him as the Representative of the House of O'Neill and as the Representative of the Earldom created in 1542 for his kinsman Conn Baccagh O'Neill.
 All of this was granted under Letters Patent issued by the English College of Heralds.
 Later, the Ulster and Norroy King of Arms granted him the undifferenced arms as the head of the House of O'Neill.
 Upon that Letters Patent, Pope Leo XIII, the King of Spain, and the King of Portugal all recognized Jorge O'Neill as the Prince of Clanaboy, Tyrone, Ulster, as the Count of Tyrone, and the Head of the Royal House of O'Neill and all of its septs.
 It was from this grant that the Chief Herald of Ireland recognized the family as the Princes of Clannaboy in 1945.
 The grandson of Jorge and present Prince of Clanaboy, Hugo, has not pressed his senior claim to the entire House of O'Neill out of respect for his O'Neill chief cousins and their own histories.